Emm-Anuel100/Point-of-sale-system/README.md

     - Manage products close to expiry and products that are out of stock.

 - **Notifications**:
-   - Admin can get notification on products out of stock base on the threshold set or products close to expiry base on the countdown set.
+   - Admin can get real time notification on products out of stock base on the threshold set or products close to expiry base on the countdown set.

 - **Updating of sales price**:
    - In situations where sales prices or tax values need to be updated, you can easily do so with a click.